 The Battle Creek Local Development Finance Authority's expenses are governed by the laws of the State of Michigan.
-During 2020, the Authority expended \$1,751 for professional fees.
+During 2022, the Authority expended \$1,528,718 for upgrades to Watkins Road (the Watkins Road Improvement Project) that is servicing a new spec building and two other parcels with development potential.